davidjbradshaw/iframe-resizer/docs/iframed_page/methods.md

 ### getParentInfo(callback || false)

 Ask the containing page for its positioning coordinates.
-You need to provide a callback which receives an object with the following properties:
+You need to provide a callback which receives an object with the following read only properties:

 ```js
 {